Editors’ Note: This is part 1 of a 4-part series on the basics of strategy for nonviolent direct action.

 Boxing legend Mike Tyson once famously said, “Everyone has a plan until you get punched in the mouth.”
 It’s true.
 A strategy is a powerful way to organize our resources and actions.
 However, once you act, the conflict situation changes because your opponent will respond.

 Because you can’t predict your opponent’s response with complete accuracy, you have to regroup, re-evaluate, and re-strategize given the new circumstances.

 Therefore, having a strategy doesn’t guarantee you’ll succeed at achieving your goal, but it does increase your chances.

 You might ask, Well, if you’ll have to throw the plan away as soon as you begin to act, then why bother planning in the first place?

 Consider it like a jazz pianist performing at Carnegie Hall.
 They know the song they intend to play.
 Rarely do they play it perfectly.
 They make mistakes.
 They improvise new melodies.
 But whatever deviations they may make within the three minutes of that piece don’t derail the performance altogether, because the artist knows the piece they’re trying to play.

 Strategy is sort of like that.
 There will be unexpected setbacks, errors, and needs to pivot, but we’re less likely to be derailed completely when we know the song we’re trying to play.

-In this series, we will take an in-depth look at each level of the strategy pyramid.
+In this series, you will take an in-depth look at each level of the strategy pyramid.
 To make sure you don’t miss a post, join our weekly email here.